Glide High Above the Water on a Parasail

 They operate 7 days/week, from 8am to 5pm.

 They are located in Fajardo, to the right (south) of the ferry terminal.

 Watersports Center on the beach in Isla Verde

-Parasailing tours are $70 per person for flyers (tandem flight), and $20 per person for observers.
+Parasailing tours are $75 per person for flyers (can be tandem flight- 2 people $150), and $20 per person for observers on boat.